 Of course there are keyboard commands that make searching within the code super easy. (ex: command + F is the one I use most often when searching for something specific.
 As an online marketer and digital strategist I routinely refer to source code for information.
 It’s a competitive game-changer when errors are identified quickly and fixed on the spot.
 For the average person, it’s good know how to view the code and what things can be found there.

-#1 Right click your mouse and select “view page source”
+- Using Chrome, “right-click” your mouse and select “view page source”

 - Alt Tags: Robotic search engines can’t “see” images.
 The only way to maximize images for SEO is to ensure there is an alt tag associated with them.
-Don’t overdo it; like don’t alt tag design images, but all other images are fair game.

 Google Analytics: You need analytics to view website performance after an analytics account has been established.
 This code should be found on every page of your website.
 Your GA account always starts with “UA” and is followed by a seven digit number.

 Google Tag Manager: Tag manager is just a Google product that allows you to manage multiple tracking codes in one place.
 Analytics, AdWords, and remarketing tags are managed from tag manager.
 Prevent double tracking: If you are using TM, there shouldn’t be an additional code for GA.

 Social Media: You may see codes for tracking Facebook, Youtube and other social media accounts.
 These are fine, just double check to ensure you need them.
 Tracking codes associated with your site take up Bytes, which means having more than you use could slow down your page load speed.

 Paid Ads: The trend is that PPC people are using Tag manager but there are other paid-related codes that may be found on your site such as doubleclick.net or call tracking.